 Ultimately though, Microsoft Flight Simulator for Xbox Series X retains all the best qualities of the PC version, and that's all we could ask for.
 It's one of, if not the best-looking game on the console right now, and we can't wait to spend the next few days, weeks, months and years exploring all it has to offer on Xbox.

-It's not very often that a game makes me audibly gasp (in a good way).
+Original review (PC version, August 2020): It's not very often that a game makes us audibly gasp (in a good way).
 But then, Asobo Studios' Microsoft Flight Simulator isn't any ordinary game.
-There's been a lot of hype around the series' first major entry since 2006's Microsoft Flight Simulator X (watch the reveal trailer, and you'll know why) - and I'm pleased to report that the latest version absolutely lives up to that hype, delivering a breathtaking technical achievement wrapped around a highly enjoyable and largely accessible flight sim.
+There's been a lot of hype around the series' first major entry since 2006's Microsoft Flight Simulator X (watch the reveal trailer, and you'll know why) - and we're pleased to report that the latest version absolutely lives up to that hype, delivering a breathtaking technical achievement wrapped around a highly enjoyable and largely accessible flight sim.